-Civil matters are resolved through civil litigation process in a court of law.
-The Civil litigation proceedings are governed by statutes and local court rules and rules of civil procedure.
-The term litigation refers to any lawsuit that is brought before a court in order to recover a right, obtain damages, obtain injunction, prevent injury or obtain a declaratory judgment to prevent future legal disputes.
+Civil matters are resolved through the Civil Litigation process in a court of law.
+Civil litigation proceedings are governed by statutes and local court rules and rules of civil procedure.
+The term litigation refers to any lawsuit that is brought before a court in order to recover a right, obtain damages, obtain an injunction, prevent injury or obtain a declaratory judgment to prevent future legal disputes.

 Such a lawsuit maybe a contract dispute, construction litigation, civil rights claim or even a small claims case.
 Although the majority of civil litigation lawsuits are settled prior to court by using an experienced attorney, more often than not, a complaint needs to be filed in order to get the other side’s attention.

-Our Commercial litigation law firm have assisted our clients with the following:
+Our civil litigation law firm has assisted clients with the following:

 When you need an attorney to represent you with your legal matters, contact the Law Offices of Michael Kuldiner, P.C. in order to obtain the best results possible in each case.
 To arrange a consultation, please give us a call at (215) 942-2100 or contact us by submitting the form at top right.